jtackesiii/foodBlog/README.md

 # foodBlog
-a sample food-blog to introduce friends to web-blogging with git
+This is a sample food-blog to introduce friends to web-blogging with git.